 Many jurisdictions have introduced policies in relation to intersex people in detention within the context of policies in relation to transgender people.
 However, these have significant limitations.
-Policy frameworks predicated on experiences of gender transition or matters of identity and self-identification are not likely to be sufficiently aware of the needs of people with intersex variations who use different language to terms associated with matters of identity, or the needs of people who have no knowledge of their trait or a different self-conception about their body.
+Policy frameworks predicated on experiences of gender transition or matters of identity and self-identification are not likely to be sufficiently aware of the needs of people with intersex variations who do not transition, who use different language to terms associated with matters of identity, nor the needs of people who have no knowledge of their trait or a different self-conception about their body.
 Irrespective of an individual’s terminological preferences and awareness of their characteristics, individuals may still be vulnerable to harm due to their physical characteristics.

 What do we know about the situation in Australia?